By Course Number

 MUS 126.
 Music in East Asia and its American Diasporas.
 This course introduces the “traditional” music of China, Korea, and Japan and explores the ways in which traditional performing arts have been transformed, adapted, and given new meanings in these modern nation-states and the East Asian diasporic communities of the United States.
 A survey of these musical traditions will be followed by a closer study of pungmul, kabuki, taiko, Chinese opera, and pansori.

 POLI 118.
-Korea and Korean Americans (Fall 2016).
+Korea and Korean Americans.
 This course is an intensive introduction to North and South Korea, with their interlocking histories and greatly divergent economic, political, and social realities.
 The course pays special attention to the impact of U.S. foreign policy on Korean national formation and Korean American identity and community formation.

 POLI 127AA.
 Politics and Public Policy of Asian Communities in the United States.
 This course examines the intersection between Asian Americans and the politics of race and ethnicity.
 Central to the course is the claim that understanding race is critical to understanding American politics and that any sophisticated analysis of race must include the role of Asians in America.